Black Label Society

-Black Label Society is an American heavy metal/southern metal band formed in Los Angeles in 1998 by guitarist/singer Zakk Wylde.
-To date, the band has released eleven studio albums, two live albums, two compilation albums, one EP, and three video albums.
+Black Label Society is an American heavy metal band formed in Los Angeles in 1998 by guitarist/singer Zakk Wylde.
+To date, the band has released twelve studio albums, two live albums, two compilation albums, one EP, and three video albums.

 History

 Sonic Brew and formation (1998–1999)

 In the early 1990s, Wylde had formed his own solo band Pride & Glory, playing a mixture of bluesy Southern rock with heavy metal.
 However, they disbanded in December 1994 after having released only one album.
 Wylde subsequently recorded an acoustic solo album, Book of Shadows (1996).
 In May 1998, after limited commercial success with Book of Shadows, Wylde and drummer Phil Ondich recorded what became Black Label Society's debut album Sonic Brew.
 It was decided, rather than the album being another solo album for Wylde, that they would form a long term band.
 It was known from the start that Nick Catanese would be retained as the second guitarist in the band (Catanese previously toured as rhythm guitarist for the Book of Shadows tour).
 John DeServio, who previously worked with Wylde as a temporary replacement in Pride & Glory, joined as the band's bassist for the album's tour.

 Sonic Brew was released in Japan on October 28, 1998.
 Due to delays in signing with a record label (Spitfire Records), the album was not released in the rest of the world until May 4, 1999.